SpaceX launch vehicles: Nomenclature

-Current launch vehicles
+Launch vehicles

 Falcon Heavy

 Falcon Heavy (FH) is a super heavy lift space launch vehicle designed and manufactured by SpaceX.
 The Falcon Heavy is a variant of the Falcon 9 launch vehicle comprising three Falcon 9 first stages: a reinforced center core, and two additional side boosters.
-All three boosters are designed to be recovered and reused, although expendable flights are possible to increase the payload capacity.
+All three boosters are capable of being recovered and reused, although most flights use unrecoverable stripped-down center cores to increase performance.
 The side boosters assigned to Falcon Heavy's first flight were recovered from two prior Falcon 9 missions.
 SpaceX successfully launched the Falcon Heavy on February 6, 2018, delivering a payload comprising Musk's personal Tesla Roadster onto a trajectory reaching the orbit of Mars.

 Falcon 9 "Full Thrust"

 The "Full Thrust" version of Falcon 9 is an upgraded version of the Falcon 9 v1.1.
-It was used the first time on 22 December 2015 for the ORBCOMM-2 launch at Cape Canaveral SLC-40 launch pad.
+It was used the first time on December 22, 2015, for the ORBCOMM-2 launch at Cape Canaveral SLC-40 launch pad.

 The first stage was upgraded with a larger liquid oxygen tank, loaded with subcooled propellants to allow a greater mass of fuel in the same tank volume.
 The second stage was also extended for greater fuel tank capacity.
 These upgrades brought a 33% increase to the previous rocket performance.
 Five sub-variants have been flown; only Falcon 9 Block 5 is still active.

 By default the first stage lands and gets reused, although it can be expended to increase the payload capacity.